And the Oscar goes to…

 Lesson overview

-The goal of this lesson is to introduce the correct usage of certain prepositions after adjectives and to develop this structure when describing feelings.
+The goal of this Upper Intermediate ESL lesson plan is to teach the skill of using certain prepositions after adjectives and to enable the student to put it into practice when describing feelings.
 Students will also learn how to describe emotions and movie genres by reading movie reviews and matching genres with their features.
+This lesson creates numerous opportunities for the student to practice speaking.

 Introduction